Leleat/Tiling-Assistant/README.md

 Development started on GNOME 3.36.
 But as of November 2020 all development happens on 3.38.
 While it may (and I think it still should) work on 3.36, I can't test it.

-**Wayland:** While it generally works, I recommend you use X11, if you can.
-Check out [#17](https://github.com/Leleat/Tiling-Assist/issues/17) for known issues.

 ## Usage and features

 **Disable GNOME's default keybindings and set them in this extension's settings page.**